Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: The number of returns to the origin

 which together with \eqref{Kneq14} yields a worse bound than the one obtained in \eqref{Kneq5}, if we plug in the bounds on $f$ and $f'$ from Lemma \ref{bounds} (ii).
-This indicates the optimality of the bound (c) in Lemma \ref{bounds} (ii).
 If $h$ is not Lipschitz, then $\abs{E_4}$ cannot be bounded that easily.
 Having in mind the Kolmogorov distance, we restrict ourselves to the test functions $h_z=1_{(-\infty,z]}$, $z>0$.
 Note that for $h=h_z$ we can write

 and that

 Thus, using \eqref{Kneq8} we obtain

 Now note that by unimodality of binomial coefficients for each $r=0,1,\dotsc,m$ we can bound